Selco: The Shocking Reality of SHTF Medicine and How to Prep for When the Medical System is GONE

 If we managed to get real medication we did that, if not we tried natural remedies.

-Where did you acquire medications?
-Were you able to buy things like antibiotics on the black market?
+Where did you get medicine?
+Could you buy drugs like antibiotics on the black market?

 Just like all other resources, they were there ( in very low amounts, of course) to take, steal, or barter.